The best aluminium road bikes in 2025, from entry-level to race-ready

 However, aluminium bikes at this price point – roughly between £1,000 and £2,500 – still regularly offer considerably better value, and sometimes a better ride, than similarly priced carbon models.

-Spend well into four figures and you'll get access to the likes of Cannondale's CAAD13 – a showcase for the latest aluminium tech and a bike that can fight it out with all but the absolute best carbon fibre machines.
+The Cannondale CAAD13 is still our best overall aluminium road bike.
+It remains a showcase for the latest aluminium tech and a bike that can fight it out with all but the absolute best carbon fibre machines.

 Best aluminium road bikes, as rated by our expert testers